Wrongful Death

 Oregon law defines a “wrongful death” as a death “caused by the wrongful act or omission of another,” when the act or omission would have allowed the person to file a personal injury lawsuit had they survived.
 A wrongful death occurs when one person dies due to the legal fault of another person or entity.
 This legal fault may be a negligence-based incident (such as a car accident), medical malpractice, or an intentional act (including a crime).

-Wrongful death claims are cases against a person or party for a death caused by their negligent or reckless actions or inaction.
-Wrongful death claims are like personal injury claims.
-But here, the injuries result in death.
+These claims are cases against a person or party for a death caused by their negligent or reckless actions or inaction, similar personal injury claims.
 The goal is to recover a variety of damages, discussed below.

 What Are The Common Causes Of Wrongful Deaths In Portland?

 The definition of wrongful death under the statute is broad.
 This means that many different factors can lead to the loss of a loved one.
-When negligence is a factor, there is no limit to the types of wrongful death claims you can file against the liable party.
+When negligence is a factor, there is no limit to the types claims you can file against the liable party.

-Examples of common causes of wrongful deaths include automobile accidents, defective medical equipment, pedestrian accidents, premises liability, product liability, workplace accidents, truck accidents, etc.
+Examples of common causes of these claims include automobile accidents, defective medical equipment, pedestrian accidents, premises liability, product liability, workplace accidents, truck accidents, etc.

 Who Can Pursue A Wrongful Death Claim In Oregon?